 Every school learning environment has slight variations of size, design and layout.
 Teachers have the flexibility to create a safe learning environment.
+For example, classrooms may use manipulatives and otherwise.
 Reasonable effort will be made to keep students and staff physically distanced.
 Classroom layouts will be approved by the building principal.

 Each classroom and shared space, such as gymnasiums, libraries, cafeterias, etc., has a hand sanitizer station.
-All staff will have access to cleaning/disinfecting supplies to use as needed on furniture and/ or instructional materials between usage.
+All staff will have access to cleaning/disinfecting supplies to use as needed on furniture and/or instructional materials between usage.
 Upon entering or leaving a learning space, students and staff will be encouraged to use hand sanitizer.